Dreyfus Surname Meaning, History & Origin

-Dreyfus Surname Genealogy
+Dreyfus Surname Meaning

 Dreyfus is predominantly a Jewish surname, the origin of the name coming from the German town of Trier on the Moselle river, close by the border with France.
 Jews driven out from there in the 16th century found refuge in Alsace.

-Dreyfus Resources on
+Dreyfus Surname Resources on The Internet

 - Louis Dreyfus